-The Mercedes OM642 diesel uses a timing chain that wears, stretches and becomes noisy.
+The Mercedes OM642 and OM651 diesel use a timing chain that wears, stretches and becomes noisy.
 The repair requires sprockets, chain tensioners, and timing chain replacement.
-If left too long the timing chain can break and cause complete engine failure.
+If left too long without service, the timing chain can break and cause complete engine failure.

-Although Mercedes provides no specific mileage or time period at which the timing chain needs to be replaced, the life of a timing chain greatly depends on how frequently the engine oil and filter are changed.
-The OM642 timing chain has incredible durability and longevity but it will experience rapid wear if the engine oil is not regularly changed.
+Although Mercedes provides no specific mileage or age at which the timing chain needs to be replaced, the life of a timing chain greatly depends on how frequently the engine oil and filter are changed.
+The OM642 and OM651 timing chains have incredible durability and longevity, but they will experience rapid wear if the engine oil is not regularly changed.

 Oil filtration: Diesel engines produce soot.
 Soot is unburnt fuel, the nasty black smoke part of diesel exhaust.
 Soot is the number one enemy of your engine.
-Soot gets into the engine oil cause significant engine wear.
-It is VERY abrasive.
-It causes rapid timing chain wear, as well as extreme wear of all moving engine parts.
-The only way to get rid of soot is to change the engine oil and use a high quality oil filter.
-Frequent oil service is the best thing you can do to extend the OM642 engine life.
-We recommend changing the engine oil every 5,000 miles and replace the Mercedes oil filter every 2,500 miles and the timing chain will last the life of the engine.
+Soot gets into the engine oil, causing significant engine wear.
+Soot is VERY abrasive.
+It causes rapid timing chain wear and extreme wear of all moving engine parts.
+The only way to get rid of soot is to change the engine oil and use a high-quality oil filter.
+Frequent oil service is the best thing you can do to extend the OM642 and OM651 engine life.
+We recommend changing the engine oil every 5,000 miles and replacing the Mercedes oil filter every 2,500 miles.
+Do this and the timing chain will last the life of the engine.

-There is an adapter to use an aftermarket oil filter which has three times the filtering function as the OEM Mercedes factory oil filter.
+There is an adapter to use an aftermarket oil filter with three times the filtering capacity as the OEM Mercedes factory oil filter.
 The Mercedes cartridge oil filter removes soot particles down to 30 microns in diameter.
 The aftermarket oil filter removes soot particles down to 10 microns.
-With this better oil filter both the engine oil and filter can be extended to every 5,000 miles.
+With this better oil filter, both the engine oil and filter can be extended to every 5,000 miles.

 The actuator motor failure and worn actuator rods are just a matter of wear from high mileage.
 There is no preventative action you can take.
 Repair requires actuator motor replacement and actuator rod replacement.

-Diagnosis of intake manifold carbon buildup usually happens when the owner complains of poor engine performance or it is noticed by the technician when repairing the actuator motor or rods.
-Repair requires removal of the intake manifold, using a chemical cleaner, then walnut-shell blasting to remove the baked on carbon buildup.
+Diagnosis of intake manifold carbon buildup usually happens when the owner complains of poor engine performance, or it is noticed by the technician when repairing the actuator motor or rods.
+Repair requires the removal of the intake manifold, using a chemical cleaner, then walnut-shell blasting to remove the baked-on carbon buildup.

-Intake manifold carbon buildup can be prevented with frequent oil changes, using a high quality engine oil, PCV valve replacement every 60K as routine maintenance, and check operation of the PCV system.
+Intake manifold carbon buildup can be prevented with frequent oil changes, using high-quality engine oil, PCV valve replacement every 60K as routine maintenance, and checking the operation of the PCV system.

-EGR valves fail and EGR passages become plugged with exhaust carbon deposits.
-This is a common problem with vehicles that are used mostly for short trips and idle for extended periods such as in city traffic.
-The EGR valve passages carbon up and the valve fails.
+EGR valves fail, and EGR passages become plugged with exhaust carbon deposits.
+This is a common problem with vehicles used mostly for short trips and idle for extended periods, such as in city traffic.
+The EGR valve passages carbon up, and the valve fails.

-Mercedes OM642 glow plugs wear out and the glow plug control units fail.
-Sometimes the glow plugs will be seized in the cylinder head and will break off when the technician attempts to remove them requiring addition repair time.
+Mercedes OM642 and OM651 glow plugs wear out, and the glow plug control units fail.
+Sometimes the glow plugs will be seized in the cylinder head and will break off when the technician attempts to remove them, requiring addition repair time.

-The OM642 glow plug problem results from the engine design and is not something that can be prevented.
-Repair requires Mercedes OM642 glow plug replacement.
+The OM642 glow plug problem results from the engine design and cannot be prevented.
+Repair requires glow plug replacement.

 Complete Engine Failures

-Complete engine failures are rare and are mostly caused by poor maintenance, or ignoring problems until the engine self destructs.
-This very expensive problem can be prevented with regular oil and filter change, and having problems checked and repaired as soon as possible.
+Complete engine failures are rare and are mostly caused by poor maintenance, or ignoring problems until the engine self-destructs.
+This very expensive problem can be prevented with regular oil and filter changes, and having problems checked and repaired as soon as possible.

 Exhaust Emission Control Problems

-OM642 diesel engines need to run hot.
-Short trips where the engine does not reach full operating temperature will cause many problems and shortened engine life.
-If your driving requires many short trips you are strongly advised to take the vehicle for a 30 minute highway drive every week.
+OM642 and OM651 diesel engines need to run hot.
+Short trips where the engine does not reach full operating temperature will cause many problems and shorten engine life.
+If your driving requires many short trips, you are strongly advised to take the vehicle for a 30-minute highway drive every week.

 Change the oil before the manufacturer's recommended service interval.
 We recommend an oil and filter change a minimum of every 5,000 miles.
-Some OM642 experts recommend changing the oil filter every 2,500 miles if using the factory Mercedes oil filter (see note on using a better quality aftermarket oil filter).
-Change the oil and filter at least once per year even if you drive very little.
+Some BlueTech diesel experts recommend changing the oil filter every 2,500 miles if using the factory Mercedes oil filter (see above note on using a better quality aftermarket oil filter).
+Change the oil and filter at least once yearly, even if you drive very little.